Code-Institute-Submissions/GarageNeet/README.md

 **Occasions page**

 At the occasions page there is an overview of the current cars on sale.
 The users should be able to toggle through the cars by clicking on the buttons with the names of the cars.
 The pictures of the car are shown in a carousel.
 Within this pictures should be a box with information on the car.

 **Footer**

 The footer will give links to the social platforms of the garage.
 Also the address details of the garage are shown in the footer.
 The footer is shown on the very bottom of the scroll-through page as well at the bottom of the occasions page.
+The footer also provide a map of the location of the garage at higher screen resolutions.
+This functionality has been skipped at small screens as the footer expanded to unacceptable size.

 **Contact form**

 In the navigation bar, footer, occasions page as well in the about us page are possibilities to contact us.
 This will lead for a modal to pop-up with a contact form.
 In the form, the user can select the subject of the question: services, occasions, other.
+When the user clicks the occasions checkbox, there will be another row of checkboxes where the user can choose the car where they have questions about.

 ## Features Left to Implement
 **Email functionality**